ashutoshmjain/gita/src/how.md

 Working without expectations is hard - but that is only the start. `Gita` goes a step further.
 It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
 Prime example is `Arjuna` - a warrior par excellence but trapped in `Moha`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

-The translation is followed by essays discovering core concepts of `Gita`.
-They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.
+The translation is followed by an AI generated chapter wise podcast and  essays discovering core concepts of `Gita`.
+Podcast is designed as an easy listen for young English audience.
+It provides a verse by verse overview leaving the details for self exploration.
+The essays may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.

+## Mathura (work in progress)

+The second  section is a historical narrative.
+It discovers a period some five thousand years back - around the city of `Mathura`.
+It ventures into the time when we first adopted written word as primary medium for information storage.

+Text was a profound discovery.
+With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
+It was encapsulated in a large carrier narrative - `Mahabharata`.
+The carrier narrative went through multiple iterations - for around six hundred years - but `Gita` stayed immutable.
+The reason is simple - there is only one version of truth.

+`Gita` defined `Karm Yoga` as a path to accumulate value - `Daivvy Sampad`.
+And gradually merge into the most valuable - one immutable and inexpressible knowledge.
+Despite scholarly attempts to decipher, it stays a mystery as to how someone could articulate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

+`Mathura` was the hotspot of writing revolution - our move from speech to text - as an external store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
+In addition to immutable truth in `Gita`, the written word laid the foundations for spread of gold - as a portable  store of value - somewhat like what internet is doing to enable and spread the use of bitcoin.

+> Value store must follow the properties of information store.
+If information could be sent to distant places, value must do the same in space and time !

 ## Mahabharata